adambard/learnxinyminutes-docs/forth.html.markdown

 \ Hello!
 \ Hello! ok

-\ `do` expects two numbers on the stack: the end number and the index number:
+\ `do` expects two numbers on the stack: the end number and the index number.

-\ Get the value of the index as we loop with `i`:
+\ We can get the value of the index as we loop with `i`:
 : one-to-12 ( -- ) 12 0 do i . loop ;     \ ok
 one-to-12                                 \ 0 1 2 3 4 5 6 7 8 9 10 11 12 ok
 : squares ( -- ) 10 0 do i DUP * . loop ; \ ok